dxw/playbook/guides/development-workflow.md

 #### Do the smallest amount of good work

-We aspire to regularly ship [good code](https://robots.thoughtbot.com/what-is-good-code) and delivery it to the users as often as possible.
+We aspire to regularly ship [good code](https://robots.thoughtbot.com/what-is-good-code) and deliver it to the users as often as possible.
 Doing so efficiently requires a balanced approach to development.

 Good signs:
 - the code is easy to read and understand